-Navigating your next steps after being charged of Driving Under the Influence in Kansas or Driving While Intoxicated in Missouri can be difficult to do if you're not sure where to start.
+Navigating your next steps after receiving a DUI charge in Kansas or DWI charge in Missouri can be difficult to do.
+Not sure where to start?
 Here are 5 things to consider after getting charged with DUI/DWI in Kansas or Missouri.

-When charged with DUI/DWI, it’s important to have an understanding of your rights to determine how to protect yourself and take the next best step.
+When dealing with DUI/DWI charges, it’s important to have an understanding of your rights.
+This will help determine how to protect yourself and how take the next best step.

-If someone was with you at the time you were charged of DUI/DWI, ask them to testify as a witness to advocate for you and help build a better foundation for your case.
+If someone was with you at the time you were charged with DUI/DWI, ask them to testify as a witness.
+Having them advocate for you can help build a better foundation for your case.

-In a DUI/DWI case, you can confidently trust the process by having a qualified and experienced attorney working to protect you, your rights and your future.
+In a DUI/DWI case, trusting the process is key.
+Having an experienced attorney working to protect you, your rights and your future makes this possible.

-If you’ve been charged with DUI in Kansas or DWI in Missouri, call Kitchin Law Firm today and learn how we can work with you to handle your case most effectively.
+If you're facing charges for DUI in Kansas or DWI in Missouri, call Kitchin Law Firm.
+We'll sit down and work with you to handle your case most effectively.

 Get the right eyes on your ticket.
 Upload your ticket and our attorney will provide a comprehensive overview of what next steps can be taken to best handle your DUI/DWI charge.

-The Driving Under the Influence and Driving While Intoxicated defense process varies between Missouri and Kansas.
+The DUI and DWI defense process varies between Missouri and Kansas.
 Call Kitchin Law Firm to learn more about the defense process and how we can help your case!

 In Kansas and Missouri, it is illegal for anyone under the age of 21 (minors) to possess and consume alcohol.
-If you’re under the age of 21, and have been convicted of DWI in Missouri or DUI in Kansas, you may be subject to penalties that could negatively impact your record and driving privileges.
+If you’re under the age of 21, and receive a DUI/DWI conviction, you may be subject to penalties.
+Unfortunately, these could negatively impact your record and driving privileges.